Policy On Tap

 We hear generic concepts often around how things break down or are repurposed for new use, but we’ll go deep into the chemistry and physics of each form of disposal.
 Which disposal gives off which gas, for example, and how are safeguards put in place?

 Bring your lab coats as we get into the nerdy science of garbage!

 - Jim Chiles, Analyst at the Minnesota Pollution Control Agency

 David McNary, Assistant Director of Hennepin County’s Environment and Energy Department

 December 2 – Sparking Joy and the World of Secondhand

 We are in a moment where less is more (or at least better organized and more neatly folded).
 Marie Kondo’s book and TV series has people rushing to get rid of stuff, and business is booming at the local thrift store.
 But in truth, the secondhand industry is worldwide and it’s also big business.

-As our parents age and we grapple with taking all their crap, what are the policy implications around a generation of children discarding a lot of stuff at once, often in the secondhand stream?
+As our parents age and we grapple with taking all their stuff, what are the policy implications around a generation of children discarding a lot at once, often in the secondhand stream?

 The best way to address the trash thing is to not buy stuff that will one day be trash.
 Easy enough concept but what are ways to actually live that out?

 Guest: Adam Minter, journalist and author of Secondhand: Travels in the New Global Garage Sale (release date November 2019)